 What Is the Night Hawk Bedwetting Alarm?

 The Night Hawk is a wearable enuresis alarm — a small sensor clips to the child’s underwear or pull-up, detects the first drops of moisture, and triggers an alert to wake the child before a full void occurs.
-The alarm unit itself attaches to the shoulder or collar area of nightwear.
+The alarm unit attaches to the shoulder or collar area of nightwear.

 It uses a two-part system: a moisture-detecting sensor connected by a thin wire to an alarm unit.
 When wetness is detected, the alarm sounds — and in some versions, vibrates — to rouse the child.
 The goal is to condition the bladder over time, either to hold more urine through the night or to wake the child when the bladder is full.